-To date, there are 2.1 million Android apps on app compa Play and 1.8 million iOS apps available on the Apple App Store.
+To date, there are 2.1 million Android apps on the Google Play Store and 1.8 million iOS apps available on the Apple App Store.
 If your app is one of them, you need a streamlined way to advertise across Google Ads’ various properties if you want to succeed.
 That’s where a Google App Campaign—launched in 2015 as Google Universal App Campaign and now rebranded to Google App Campaigns—come in.

 The Basics of Google Ads App Campaigns